r-goebel/Torch/README.md

   * Wemos D1 mini (ESP8266)
   * 3 Capacitor (1000 µF)
   * Resistor 470 Ohm
-  * Resistor 470k Ohm
   * Resistor 10k Ohm
   * Diode
   * Cable (For power and data)
   * Power supply 5V (up to now max.
-2A --> Maximum brightness not higher than 10)
+2A --> Maximum brightness not higher than 20)
   * XT30 for connection between power supply and torch
   * MR30 for connection between Power suppli/PCB and the LEDstrip